1. Prepare data and metadata

 Comma-separated values format (.csv) is preferable to Microsoft Excel format (.xlsx) because .csv is often more machine-readable and can be more easily incorporated into other workflows.
 While both .csv and .xlsx are considered open formats (that is, you don't need proprietary software to view them), .xlsx supports features that can make it less machine-readable.
 For example, if there are multiple worksheets in an Excel workbook or if some of the information is conveyed through formatting, it would be more difficult to use or work with the data in other applications (e.g. Python, R).

-The current file size limit for uploads and downloads of individual files in ScienceBase is 10GB.
-Files larger than 1GB should be uploaded using the Large File Uploader tool available in the “Item Actions” section at the bottom of a ScienceBase page.
+Files larger than 1GB should be uploaded using the ScienceBase Cloud Uploader tool available in the "Item Actions" section at the bottom of a ScienceBase page.
 While performance may still be dependent on users' local internet connections, files up to ~30 GB in size can be uploaded.